Homesteading Family Logo

 What is Cytokine?

-One of the ways elderberries work in our immune system is through cytokine.
-It actually helps increase the liquid in our lymph system to help our body’s immune system communicate.
-It kind of tells our body that the invaders, or the bad guys, are over here, so our body can properly respond to the threat of virus or bacteria and knock it out.
+One of the ways elderberries work in our immune system is through cytokines.
+Cytokines are chemical messengers that control the activity of immune system cells.
+Basically, they send a signal that the invaders, or the bad guys, are over here, so our immune system can properly respond to the threat of virus or bacteria and knock it out.
 (Source)

 Abby's Elderberry products on a wooden counter.